 - Frontier at 1-801-401-9000

 I cannot emphasize this enough: Each of the major rental car companies will offer adapted vehicles, but please do take special precautions to ensure a smooth trip.

 The rental car company may not have an accessible vehicle available at the drop of a hat.
 When you plan a trip that requires an adapted rental vehicle, it should be among the first items you check off your list.
 Once you reserve your vehicle, you must follow up with a phone call to verify that it is showing up in their system as an adapted rental.
-Some companies use systems where it’s merely written in as a note at the bottom of your screen, and it can be easily overlooked – a problem when you arrive at an airport to a car that you physically cannot drive.
+Some companies use systems where it’s merely written in as a note at the bottom of your screen, and it can be easily overlooked – a problem when you arrive at an airport in a car that you physically cannot drive.